Blank Collapse: Compressing CTC emission for the faster decoding: Introduction

 \section{Introduction}

-Recently, there has been remarkable improvement in Automatic Speech Recognition (ASR) system thanks to the End-to-End (E2E) training approaches.
-Especially, most ASR models have one of three popular models as a base architecture, Connectionist Temporal Classification (CTC) based model~\cite{graves2006connectionist}, transducer-based model~\cite{graves12, zhang2020transformer} and Attention-based Encoder Decoder (AED) model~\cite{chan2016listen, dong2018speech}.
+Recently, there has been a remarkable improvement in Automatic Speech Recognition (ASR) system thanks to the End-to-End (E2E) training approaches.
+Especially, most ASR models have one of three popular models as a base architecture, Connectionist Temporal Classification (CTC) based model~\cite{graves2006connectionist}, recurrent neural network (RNN) transducer-based model~\cite{graves12, zhang2020transformer} and Attention-based Encoder-Decoder (AED) model~\cite{chan2016listen, dong2018speech}.

-Unlike other models, CTC encodes the waveform with sequential models like Reccurent Neural Network (RNN)\cite{graves2014towards} or Transformer\cite{baevski2020wav2vec,gulati2020conformer} and outputs the probability or logit for each sample frame.
-Since it does not have any decoder module itself and assumes the conditional independence with respect to the time, it can make the recognition result directly from its output.
+Unlike other models, CTC encodes the waveform with sequential models like Recurrent Neural Network (RNN)\cite{graves2014towards} or Transformer\cite{baevski2020wav2vec,gulati2020conformer} and outputs the probability or logit for each sample frame.
+Since it does not have any decoder module itself and assumes conditional independence with respect to time, it can make the recognition result directly from its output.
 Moreover, this model tries to learn the frame-wise phoneme representation, it originally lacks temporal information.
-Therefore CTC-based model is often used with beam search decoder and external Language Model (LM) like n-gram LM\cite{synnaeve2019end,baevski2020wav2vec} or deep learning based LM~\cite{hannun2014first}.
-However, even though the beam search decoder shows the better result, it requires a longer decoding time.
-Both accuracy and decoding time are too important to give up so usually we have to take the saturation point between this trade-off.
+Therefore CTC-based model is often used with beam search decoder and external Language Model (LM) like n-gram LM\cite{synnaeve2020end,baevski2020wav2vec} or deep learning-based LM~\cite{hannun2014first}.
+However, even though the beam search decoder shows a better result, it requires a longer decoding time.
+Both accuracy and decoding time is too important to give up so usually we have to take the saturation point between this trade-off.

-Usually, reducing inference time is very important because it can lead to the reduction of the cost and the increase of amount of data one can handle at a single time, namely throughput.
-There have been some efforts to reduce the total recognition time in ASR.
-Especially there have been lots of works trying to improve the beam search decoding speed not just for the speed but also for the accuracy.
-In \cite{freitag2017beam}, they introduced beam threshold pruning which prunes some beam candidates with relatively low scores and showed significant improvements in beam search speed. \cite{seki2019vectorized} invented vectorized CTC which also shows big enhancements in CTC-Attention-based beam search decoding while \cite{jain2019rnn} proposed an improved RNN-T beam search achieving decoding time reduction. \cite{drexler2019subword} introduced a new beam search decoding using subword optimization for the better accuracy.
-Besides, there are many other studies introducing the optimization of Weighted Finite State Transducers (WFST) decoder \cite{tsukada2004efficient, miao2015eesen, mendis2016parallelizing, chen2018gpu, laptev22_interspeech}.